Coastal Quilters Guild

 quilts and take their turn on the stage telling about the

 quilt they made.
+Members who attend meetings via zoom should send photos of their Show and Tell to zoom@coastalquilters.org.
 This part of our program is a favorite

 with many members, as it gives us a chance to share our